KalGeo/ClementineDSD/README.md

 - Stereo only (2 channels)
 - No DST (compressed DFF) — uncompressed DFF only
 - Native DSD only (no DoP, no PCM fallback)
 - Linux/ALSA only (tested on Ubuntu, Wayland/X11)
-- No GUI for device selection yet (use env/QSettings)

 ## Roadmap

-- Simple **GUI** picker for ALSA devices that support native DSD
 - Optional **DoP** output mode
 - Improved UI prompts for common ALSA errors
 - Packaging (Flatpak/AppImage) after broader hardware testing